kevinroberts/gifvault/README.md

-# Gif Vault
-## A Desktop App for Organizing your Favorite Gifs!
+# Gif Vault:  A Desktop App for Organizing your Favorite Gifs!

 About
 ===========